llvm/mlir-www/website/content/getting_started/Debugging.md

 Either way, at the end of this process one should ideally have a `.mlir` file and a single pass (or manageable set of passes) to run in `mlir-opt` for further analysis.

+## Debugging Rewrite Pattern Application

+### Detecting Invalid API Usage

+`RewritePattern`s are typically applied by a driver such as the greedy pattern rewrite driver or as part of a dialect conversion.
+These drivers must know which parts of the IR were modified by a pattern, so that further pattern applications on the same piece of IR can be scheduled (in case of a greedy pattern rewrite) or rewrites can be reverted (in case of a dialect conversion).

+The greedy pattern rewrite driver can be built with extra checks (`-DMLIR_ENABLE_EXPENSIVE_PATTERN_API_CHECKS=ON`) to detect patterns that do not use the rewriter/pattern API correctly.
+These checks significantly slow down greedy rewrites, so they are not activated by default.
+These extra checks detect cases such as:

+* Pattern returned "success" but did not modify the IR.
+* Pattern returned "failure" but modified the IR.
+* Pattern modified IR directly, bypassing the rewriter API.

+These checks are best-effort; they are based on comparing operation finger prints, so there could be false positives in theory.
+Similarly, when the same piece of IR is modified multiple times, some API violations could be missed.

+Program execution is terminated when invalid pattern API usage is detected.
+In that case, it is recommended to re-run the program with `-debug`, to find out which pattern was the last one that was executed.
+Furthermore, ASAN can help with debugging.
+As an example, consider a case where a pattern mistakenly uses `Operation::erase` instead of `RewriterBase::eraseOp`.
+As part of the finger print computation, deallocated memory will be accessed, which will be detected by ASAN with a detailed error message.

+### Randomizing Operation Selection

+A greedy pattern rewrite should converge to the same IR, regardless of the order in which ops are processed.
+Rewrites that do not have this property are brittle and could get "stuck".
+Note, a relative pattern order can be specified with "benefit", but there is no such mechanism for the selection of ops.
+For debugging purposes, the greedy pattern rewrite driver can be built with worklist randomization (`-DMLIR_GREEDY_REWRITE_RANDOMIZER_SEED=<number>`), which will randomize the selection of ops.

 ## Miscellaneous tips

 - For printf debugging, instead of using `llvm::errs()`, one can emit diagnostics.
 For example, using `op.emitWarning() << "HERE: " << myVariable;` instead of `llvm::errs() << "HERE: " << myVariable << "\n";`.
 This prints nicely with colors, shows the op (and its location) for free, and can even give you a stacktrace with `-mlir-print-stacktrace-on-diagnostic`.